Who We Are

 The Washington University Information Technology organization is born of the unification of three University technology organizations coming together to better serve the technology needs of University end users.

 In December 2014, University leadership announced the Shared IT Services Program to transform information technology at Washington University, creating an IT environment to advance the university’s academic, research and clinical missions.
 A major milestone of this program was to unify the Information Services and Technology organization (IT service provider to the central fiscal unit), the Central Information Technology Services organization (IT service provider to the School of Medicine central administration) and the Department of Medicine IT organization into one organization—the Washington University Information Technology organization (WashU IT).
-The new, unified organization is charged with delivering integrated, customer-focused IT services to all University schools and departments.
+The organization is charged with delivering integrated, customer-focused IT services to all University schools and departments.

 What We Do